terraform-aws-modules/terraform-aws-iam/modules/iam-eks-role/README.md

 - Support multiple `ServiceAccount` in the same cluster, for example when a workload runs in multiple namespaces
 - More suitable for non-cluster admins as implementation is simpler
 - More suitable for when the IAM role and cluster resources are in separate Terraform configurations
+- Does not support multiple regions, consider using [iam-role-for-service-accounts-eks](https://github.com/terraform-aws-modules/terraform-aws-iam/blob/master/modules/iam-role-for-service-accounts-eks/) if role needs to support clusters in multiple regions

 This module is for use with AWS EKS.
 For details of how a `ServiceAccount` in EKS can assume an IAM role, see the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).